Author bio section

 I am the author of this blog and also a top-producing Loan Officer and CEO of InstaMortgage Inc, the fastest-growing mortgage company in America.
 All the advice is based on my experience of helping thousands of homebuyers and homeowners.
 We are a mortgage company and will help you with all your mortgage needs.
 Unlike lead generation websites, we do not sell your information to multiple lenders or third-party companies.

-Find out about requirements (including credit scores), guidelines, rates, loan limits, how to qualify and how to apply for an FHA Loan.
+Find out about requirements (including credit scores), guidelines, rules, rates, loan limits, how to qualify, and how to apply for an FHA Loan.

 This post is limited to qualifying for FHA loans as a home buyer – First Time or repeat.
 Click on this link if you are interested in reading about FHA Streamline Refinance.

 Federal Housing Administration (FHA) Loans are insured by Housing and Urban Development (HUD) which allows lenders to offer low downpayment loans to homebuyers like you.
 FHA loans have been helping people become homeowners since 1934.
 FHA insures loans for first time home buyer mortgage loan, FHA streamline refinance, FHA regular refinance, Cash-out refinance, and also home purchase by people who are NOT first time home buyers.
 FHA however doesn’t provide loans directly.
 You need to work with an FHA-approved lender to qualify for the home purchase or refinance loan.

 What is the credit score rule for an FHA Loan?

 While FHA rules allow for much lower credit scores, most of the lenders require a minimum of 620 Fico score.